BradHutchings/Mmojo-Server-v2/instructions/303-Copy-Certificates.md

   $MMOJO_SERVER_SCRIPTS/303-Create-Certificates-Directory.sh
   ```

-*This script needs to copy some default certs from the repo into this new folder.*

 ---
 ### Copy Certificate Files from Mmojo Share
 This script copies files from your Mmojo Share to the `$CERTIFICATES_DIR`: